-The second part of the FHA PMI Rate 2013 calculations is an annual charge.
-For most, the FHA PMI Rates 2013 will only be slightly higher than last year.
+The second part of the FHA PMI Rate 2014 calculations is an annual charge.

 The annual FHA PMI Premium charges are broken into 12 monthly payments.
-The FHA PMI Rate for the Annual premium in 2013 is 1.35%.
+The FHA PMI Rate for the Annual premium in 2014 is 1.35%.
 To calculate that – you would take your TOTAL Loan Amount (including your Upfront PMI) and multiply that by the Annual FHA PMI Rate of 1.35% (assuming again that you are the typical FHA Home Buyer getting a 30 year mortgage with the minimum down payment).
 Divide that Annual FHA PMI Premium amount by 12.
-You will have THAT amount added to your Principal and Interest Payment with loans that have case numbers pulled after the end of March 2013.
+You will have THAT amount added to your Principal and Interest Payment.

 Example Annual FHA PMI Rate Calculations: